 The range of chapters each exam covers is given in the course schedule, which can be found at the end of this syllabus.
 If the course schedule is adjusted from what appears at the end of this document, it will be posted to D2L and there will be an announcement made in class.
-PLEASE pay attention to all in-class announcements to make sure you know what chapters the exam will be on, and check D2L regularly to make sure you have an up-to-date course schedule.
+Make sure to check D2L regularly to ensure that you have an up-to-date class schedule.
 You will be responsible for knowing what chapters will be covered on an exam, and when it is.

 YOUR LOWEST EXAM GRADE WILL BE DROPPED.
-Thus only your three (3) highest test grades will be counted.
+Thus only your 3 highest test grades will be counted.
 THERE WILL BE NO MAKE-UP EXAMS GIVEN.
+You CANNOT take an exam early or late.
 If you miss an exam, you will receive a zero for it, and it will be used as your dropped exam.
-Only under very special circumstances will there be any change to this policy-and in those cases, exceptions will be made ONLY when I am notified at least 24 hours prior to the scheduled exam time of a conflict.
+Exceptions will be made ONLY for absences due to University-Sanctioned Events as described in the West Chester University Undergraduate Catalog.
 If you have ANY questions or concerns about this particular point, please come talk to me and get clarification BEFORE it is too late!